-You can now see rare Andean bear’s adorable cub at Queens Zoo
+Queens Zoo’s rare Andean bear cub has come out from hiding - amNewYork

 “I would say it’s probably the single most exciting birth I have experienced since I have been here,” said Queens Zoo director and animal curator Scott Silver.

 Nicole, the cub’s mama, is one of just six Andean bears in North America who can have cubs.
-A 6-year-old male named Bouba came to the zoo with Nicole a little more than two years ago.
+A 6-year-old male named Bouba came to the zoo around the same time as Nicole a little more than two years ago.

 Zoo officials have been trying for over 10 years to breed the bears, which are threatened with extinction.
 Andean bears are the only bear species native to South America and their numbers have dwindled due to overhunting and loss of natural habitat.